 Financial education enables you to properly understand your cash flows and apply your financial literacy skills to achieve financial stability with better control over your resources.

-According to a survey in the USA, Most of the American citizens spend more than they earn.
+According to a survey in the USA, Most American citizens spend more than they earn.

 The extra amount they spend includes different types of loans, such as credit loans or loans.